top of page

 Along my journey I also discovered a love for writing.
 It came into view after reading one of my 8th-grade daughter’s assigned books about the great microbiology pioneers.
 How did an uneducated 17th century shopkeeper become the Father of Microbiology?
 I was amazed at how this diligent Dutchman followed his curiosity and developed the best microscopes of the 1600's!
 I wanted to write his story and share it with younger students.
 I’ve been writing ever since.

 My memberships include SCBWI, Julie Hedlund’s 12x12 Picture Book Writing Group, Kirsten Larson’s Reimagine Insiders, Highlights, Historical Novel Society, Poets & Writers, and several writers' groups.
-I've taken dozens of webinars and in-person workshops.
+I've taken dozens of webinars and in-person writing workshops.
 The writing community is so welcoming and supportive, and I appreciate the mentors and friends I've met along the way.

 While here, read my blog where I share my writing journey, my eclectic curiosities, and various aspects of my home province of Newfoundland and Labrador.
+Join me as I continue to build bridges and nudge perspectives.

 bottom of page